Negativity is the process of getting into an unintended rut.

-The reason you craft goals is because tracking and achieving goals helps to make you happier at work and improves your personal productivity and prosperity.
+The reason you craft goals is that tracking and achieving goals helps to make you happier at work and improves your personal productivity and prosperity.

-Here are some important consideration as you set new targets:
+Here are some important considerations as you set new targets:

 - exactly what do you intend to accomplish?